riddhimk/Assignment-7/README.md

-# Assignment - Calculator with Exception Handling
+# Calculator with Exception Handling

 ## Overview
 This Java program implements a simple **console-based calculator** that demonstrates **exception handling** through **custom and built-in exceptions**.
 It provides basic arithmetic operations and validates user inputs robustly.